 Under the strong leadership of Commissioner Campione, the Lake County Animal Shelter became a no-kill facility and a nationwide model for municipal shelters, boasting positive outcomes for 95 percent of its animals.

-Commissioner Campione has also been a vocal advocate for the pardoning of the Groveland Four, rallying local leaders, addressing the Clemency Board on behalf of the County Commission and closely working with historians and the families of the Four on a permanent monument outside Lake County’s Historic Courthouse.
+Commissioner Campione has also been a vocal advocate for the pardoning of the Groveland Four, rallying local leaders, addressing the Clemency Board on behalf of the County Commission, and working closely with historians and the families of the Four to bring a permanent monument outside Lake County’s Historic Courthouse, which was dedicated on February 21, 2020.

 Commissioner Campione has served the community in many capacities, including Junior Achievement teacher, YMCA Coach, Eustis Service League (former president), Leadership Lake County and volunteer teacher with Justice Teaching, a program instructing students about the judicial process.

-In addition to CFX and the Keep Lake Beautiful Advisory Committee, Commissioner Campione serves on the following boards: Lake-Sumter Metropolitan Planning Organization, CareerSource Central Florida Consortium, Wekiva River Basin Commission, Wekiva River System Advisory Management Committee, and the Mt.
+Commissioner Campione serves on the following boards: The Affordable Housing Advisory Committee, Orlando Economic Partnership, Lake-Sumter Metropolitan Planning Organization, CareerSource Central Florida Consortium, Wekiva River Basin Commission, Wekiva River System Advisory Management Committee, and the Mt.
 Plymouth-Sorrento Community Redevelopment Advisory Committee.
 She also serves as the County Commission’s liaison to the Historical Society and to Lake County’s Constitutional Officers.

 Commissioner Campione has two children, three stepchildren, three dogs and two cats, and is married to Dr. Jack Cassell.